 Born out of the necessity to establish a Houston-based musical group that would speak to the heritage of the area’s sizeable Latino population, the Terra Nostra Ensemble has captivated audiences with vibrant performances that included works by Villa-Lobos, Turina, Atehortua, Anton Garcia Abril, Gabriela Ortiz, Enrique Granados, Abelardo Valdez, Manuel de Ponce, Miguel Bernal Jiménez, and the premiere in the United States of the Piano Trio by Honduran composer Jorge Santos.
 The ensemble also frequently performs arrangements by founding violinist, Mauricio Oliveros, of popular and traditional songs.

-The 2019-2020 Season will bring the Terra Nostra Ensemble’s New York City debut as a featured ensemble in the Latin American Cultural Week in NYC (LACW).
+The Terra Nostra Ensemble’s made their New York City debut in November 2019 as a featured ensemble in the Latin American Cultural Week in NYC (LACW).
+The remainder of the 2019-2020 season will feature performances at Houston Baptist University, Tallowood Baptist Church, and the Midtown Arts and Theater Center Houston.